CODJointOps/lastfm-discord-rp/README.md

 Open the folder you wish to install to and start a terminal or cmd in that folder.
 Type ```git clone https://git.deadzone.lol/Wizzard/lastfm-discord-rp```.

-Open the console in which you downloaded the program in type ```npm i``` to install necessary necessary.
+Open the console in which you downloaded the program in and type ```npm i``` to install necessary necessary.

 ## Running

-Renamed "config.example.json" to "config.json and fill it out with the correct information.
+Rename "config.example.json" to "config.json and fill it out with the correct information.
 After that, open the scripts folder and run either start.bat or start.sh depending on OS.

 ## FAQ